betterinfinitylove/expedia-codingtest/README.md

   * Java 1.6

 To compile and test the project ==> execute "mvn install" <br>
-To run application ==> execute "mvn tomcat7:run"  and open http://localhost:8080/weather/ from browser
+To run application ==> execute "mvn tomcat7:run"  and open <a href="http://localhost:8080/weather/">http://localhost:8080/weather/</a> from browser